Eleonore von Habsburg

-Eleonore von Habsburg-Lothringen (Eleonore Maria del Pilar Iona Christina Jelena; born 28 February 1994) is an Austrian jewellery designer, gemologist, and model.
+Eleonore von Habsburg-Lothringen (born Eleonore Maria del Pilar Iona Christina Jelena; 28 February 1994) is an Austrian jewellery designer, gemologist, and model.
 She is the daughter of Karl von Habsburg, the head of the House of Habsburg-Lorraine.

 Early life and background

 Eleonore Habsburg-Lorraine was born in 1994 in Salzburg to Karl von Habsburg, a politician and head of the House of Habsburg-Lorraine, and Francesca von Thyssen-Bornemisza de Kászon et Impérfalva, an art collector and by birth member of the Thyssen-Bornemisza family.
 Her maternal grandparents are Baron Hans Heinrich Thyssen-Bornemisza, an industrialist and art collector, and Fiona Frances Elaine Campbell-Walter, a model with an aristocratic background whose father, Vice-Admiral Keith McNeill Campbell-Walter, was Aide-de-camp to George VI.
-Her paternal grandparents were Archduke Otto Habsburg, Crown Prince of Austria and Princess Regina of Saxe-Meiningen.
+Her paternal grandparents were Otto, Crown Prince of Austria and Princess Regina of Saxe-Meiningen.
 Her paternal great-grandparents Charles I of Austria and Zita of Bourbon-Parma were the last Emperor and Empress of Austria.
 Her brother is racing car driver Ferdinand Habsburg.